1337Misom/MjpegTFT_t4/README.md

   ### Using with Teensy
   To run the Video Player:
   - Install the Dependencies for the Teensy
-  - Clone the repo to your Arduino sketchbook and Go to File -> Sketchbook -> MjpegTFT_t4.
+  - Clone the repo to your Arduino sketchbook and Go to File -> examples -> MjpegTFT_t4 -> PlayVid.
   - Change The `CS_PIN` To your SD CS PIN and all the defines for the TFT to your pins
   - Change `filetoopen` to the name of your video file
 ## File Format